+E. The Chancellor will appoint the review committee chair, ordinarily from among the faculty or librarians.
+With rare exceptions, the chair of the review committee should be a senior, tenured faculty member or librarian who is a current extra-mural peer administrator.

+F. The Chancellor may appoint external consultants with the advice of the review committee to prepare reports which would assist members in their work and provide a national perspective on the unit under review.

+G. Before being finalized, the composition of the review committee shall be examined by the administrator under review, who may object to any nominee for cause.
+The Chancellor shall give appropriate weight to these objections in forming the review committee.

-- E. The Chancellor will appoint the review committee chair, ordinarily from among the faculty.
-With rare exceptions, the chair of the review committee should be a senior, tenured faculty member. - F. The Chancellor may appoint external consultants with the advice of the review committee to prepare reports which would assist members in their work and provide a national perspective on the unit under review. - G. Review committees will normally be established early in the fall semester and each review process will normally be completed early in the succeeding spring semester, or before.
-Most reviews should take only a matter of weeks or a few months to complete, but each review committee will be assured of enough time to complete its work in a manner consistent with its charge. - H. Each spring the Chancellor will confer with the Faculty Council Executive Committee about the administrators to be reviewed during the next academic year; a tentative list of officers to be reviewed will be announced by the Chancellor at the last meeting of the IUPUI Faculty Council in the spring. - The Chancellor and President of the Faculty Council will confer with their counterparts on the Bloomington or other campuses as necessary to ensure that review committees of school deans with multi-campus responsibilities are constituted and charged in a manner consistent with the respective deans' responsibilities.
+H. Review committees will normally be established early in the fall semester and each review process will normally be completed early in the succeeding spring semester, or before.
+Most reviews should take only a matter of weeks or a few months to complete, but each review committee will be assured of enough time to complete its work in a manner consistent with its charge.

+I. Each spring the Chancellor will confer with the Faculty Council Executive Committee about the administrators to be reviewed during the next academic year; a tentative list of officers to be reviewed will be announced by the Chancellor at the last meeting of the IUPUI Faculty Council in the spring.

+J. The Chancellor and President of the Faculty Council will confer with their counterparts on the Bloomington or other campuses as necessary to ensure that review committees of system school deans with multicampus responsibilities are constituted and charged in a manner consistent with the respective deans' responsibilities.